cpempire/soupy/README.md

 Hessians, regularizations for Lagrange multipliers for pointwise inequality control and state constraints, and recognition of the hierarchy of discretizations.
 As a result they generally do not deliver mesh-independent convergence.
-The optimization algorithms in hIPPYlib {\em are} infinite dimension-aware, and will be employed to extend the SciPy algorithms for incorporation into SOUPy.
+The optimization algorithms incorporated into SOUPy from [hIPPYlib](https://hippylib.github.io/) are infinite dimension-aware.